top of page

 Getting Started

-1. Submit a referral form and return to me at KAPforms@protonmail.com.
+1. Submit a referral form.

-2. Once the referral form is received, I will provide an approximate timeline
+2. Once the referral form is received, I will send you a email response to confirm

-for service availability and schedule an initial meeting to determine suitability.
+schedule an initial meeting to determine suitability.

 3. If suitability for KAP services is determined, I will refer you to a